 If you’re a photographer, it’s all about the light, not just for the light shafts but also the glow along the walls.
 The light beams happen most during the summer months since they require the sun to be high in the sky.
 They start to appear around mid-March and typically disappear by early October.
 The best times are closest to the summer solstice.
 During the winter months, the colors in the canyon are more muted.

 The light shafts will appear typically between 10am-12pm (high noon).
 You can call tour guides for the best times to see the beams since they will differ based on the time of year.

 Now that Antelope Canyon is so popular, it’s pretty easy to find.
-If you use the coordinates below, you’ll find a large parking lot along with the different tour operators.
+If you use the coordinates above, you’ll find a large parking lot along with different tour operators.